r3dpelt/r3dpelt.github.io/content/_index.md

 Before starting my doctoral project, I worked as a Security Analyst in the Security Operations Center of the [NOW IT GmbH](https://www.now-it.de/), a major IT service provider of the German federal pension insurance.

+Outside of work, I am an amateur photgrapher, fitness enthusiast, and boardgame & MTG geek.